Cartmel

-Cartmel is a village in Furness (traditionally "Lancashire-over-the-Sands" (and in the ceremonial county of Cumbria), England, 2+1/4 mi northwest of Grange-over-Sands close to the River Eea.
+Cartmel is a village in Westmorland and Furness (historically in "Lancashire-over-the-Sands"), in the ceremonial county of Cumbria, England, 2+1/4 mi northwest of Grange-over-Sands and close to the River Eea.
 The village takes its name from the Cartmel Peninsula, and it was historically known as Kirkby in Cartmel.
 The village is the location of the 12th-century Cartmel Priory, around which it initially grew.
 Situated in the historic county of Lancashire, since 1974 Cartmel was in the non-metropolitan county and ceremonial county of Cumbria, and for local government, in the unitary authority area of Westmorland and Furness.

 Whilst its history has been in its ecclesiastical and agricultural communities, Cartmel has since the mid-20th century developed as a minor tourist destination, being just outside the Lake District National Park.
-Several attractions in the village, including Cartmel Racecourse and a Michelin-starred restaurant, cater to this tourist trade.
+Several attractions in the village, including Cartmel Racecourse and two Michelin-starred restaurants, cater to this tourist trade.

 History

 The name Cartmel means "sandbank by rocky ground", from the Old Norse kartr ("rocky ground") and melr.
 The place-name is first attested in 677, when the Cartmel Peninsula was granted to St Cuthbert, whose influence may explain why by the Norman Conquest the village was known as Kirkby, a name indicating the location of a church.

-Cartmel Priory was founded in the village in 1190 by William Marshal, created 1st Earl of Pembroke, intended for a community of the Augustinian Canons regular and was dedicated to Saint Mary the Virgin and Saint Michael.
+Cartmel Priory was founded in the village in c.1190 by William Marshal, created 1st Earl of Pembroke, intended for a community of the Augustinian Canons regular and was dedicated to Saint Mary the Virgin and Saint Michael.
 To support the new house, William granted it the whole fief of the district of Cartmel.
 Following the dissolution of the monasteries, much of the local land fell into the ownership of the Preston family at nearby Holker Hall.
 Through marriage Holker became part of the estate of the Cavendish family, and today is the home of Lord Cavendish.
 As well as the estate around Holker, the Cavendish family still owns much of the land of the peninsula.

 Agriculture was the chief industry of the area until the mid-20th century, dominated by the lands of the Cavendishes, and remains an important part of the village.
 Nearby Grange-over-Sands eclipsed Cartmel as the biggest settlement on the peninsula in the 19th century, growing as a Victorian seaside resort when the Furness Railway was built across the peninsula.
-Cartmel village is still served by a station in nearby Cark, opened in 1857 and called Cark and Cartmel.
+Cartmel village is served by a station in nearby Cark, opened in 1857 and called Cark and Cartmel.